Discord Integration Sample¶

 - A Discord Developer Account.

-To configure the sample, run dotnet beam unreal select-sample BEAMPROJ_DiscordDemo
+To configure the sample, run dotnet beam unreal select-sample BEAMPROJ_DiscordDemo.

 Assumptions